 Under Custom Login URL, enter the new slug in the text field and click on the Save Changes button.
 It can simply be login or secure-login or anything else you want.

 Custom Redirect for /wp-admin/

-Apart from creating a new login URL, now you can redirect logged-out users who tried to access /wp-admin/ to a different page.
+Apart from creating a new login URL, you can also redirect logged-out users who try to access /wp-admin/ section of your website to a different page.

 For this, you just need to enter the URL (just the slug) where you want your users to go in the Redirect Admin Area field and click on the Save Changes button.
-Just like that!
+Done!

 How about redirecting logging-in users to different URLs based on their assigned user role?
-Now you can do that as well.
+With Ultimate Dashboard, you can do that as well.

-This is useful if you want your website users to end up on a different page than the default WordPress admin dashboard.
+This is useful for instance on a membership site where you want your website users to end up on a different page than the default WordPress admin dashboard.

 How to Redirect Users After Login?